ibm-cloud-docs/BlockStorage/best-practices.md

     - Data can be transmitted in fewer frames.
     - Per-packet overhead is reduced.
     - Throughput is increased by reducing the number of CPU cycles and instructions for packet processing.
     - Jumbo frames provide less opportunity for packets to arrive out of order or to be lost, resulting in fewer retransmissions.
-Fewer retransmissions mean less time spent in TCP recovery.
-The end result is greater throughput.
+Fewer retransmissions mean less time that is spent in TCP recovery.
+The result is greater throughput.

 * **VMware specific best practice for teaming**:  If you plan to use teaming to increase the availability of your network access to the storage array, you must turn off port security on the switch for the two ports on which the virtual IP address is shared.
 The purpose of this port security setting is to prevent spoofing of IP addresses.
 Thus, many network administrators enable this setting.
-However, if you do not change it, the port security setting prevents failover of the virtual IP from one switch port to another and teaming cannot fail over from one path to another.
+If you do not change it, the port security setting prevents failover of the virtual IP from one switch port to another, and teaming cannot fail over from one path to another.
 For most LAN switches, the port security is enabled on a port level and thus can be set on or off for each port.